Matthias Lilienthal: Life and work

-Born in Berlin, Lilienthal grew up as the second of three children in Berlin-Neukölln.
+Born in Berlin, Lilienthal grew up as the second of three children in Neukölln.
 After graduating from the Berlin Evangelisches Gymnasium zum Grauen Kloster (1978), he studied history, German studies and theatre studies at the Free University of Berlin, but dropped out after ten years.

 Mid-1980s - 2002

-In the mid-1980s, Lilienthal worked as a freelance journalist for the taz, the zitty and the Süddeutsche Zeitung; he was then assistant director to Achim Freyer at the Burgtheater in Vienna.
+In the mid-1980s, Lilienthal worked as a freelance journalist for the taz, the zitty and the Süddeutsche Zeitung; he was then an assistant director to Achim Freyer at the Burgtheater in Vienna.
 From 1988 to 1991, under artistic director Frank Baumbauer dramaturge at the Theater Basel, where he worked with the then unknown Christoph Marthaler and tried to convince Baumbauer to bring Frank Castorf to Basel.
 When Castorf made him an offer, Lilienthal moved to the Volksbühne Berlin under Castorf's directorship and was chief dramaturge and deputy artistic director there until 1998.
 In 2002, he was programme director of the Theater der Welt festival in the Rhineland.
 He is also the initiator of the now internationally performed project X Wohnungen.